The Call for Abstracts for Crossroads 2019 is opening soon!

 - Successful abstracts must be presented at the Crossroads Conference.

-- Submitters may only submit one abstract for which they were the sole or primary author.
+- Presenters may only submit one abstract for which they were the sole or primary author.

 - The formatting requirements for abstracts are included in the submission form.